-What's your advice to researchers who are looking to apply for awards such as the GSK ODRT suppose, and seeing impact clinical care.
+What's your advice to researchers who are looking to apply for awards such as the Haleon ODRT award?

 The most pertinent piece of advice I can give would be follow your curiosity.
 If you're interested in something and feel you have an important question to ask and subsequently answer, then follow that curiosity.
 And by applying for something like this award, that's a really good way of doing that.